Analise McGreal

 What kind of financial aid did you need to pay for medical school?

 I am paying for medical school and living expenses entirely from federal loans for graduate students.
-It was important to me to take on the responsibilty of paying for medical school myself.
-My mom has been amazing in supporting me through college and my post-baccalaureate years (and she and her husband still help me with my car payment, cell phone, and insurance), but I wanted to make an investment in my future when I decided to attend medical school.
+It was important to me to take on the responsibility of paying for medical school myself.
+My mom has been amazing in supporting me through college and my postbaccalaureate years (and she and her husband still help me with my car payment, cell phone, and insurance), but I wanted to make an investment in my future when I decided to attend medical school.

 Did you have to change any of your study habits?